Last Updated on April 18, 2023 by Janine

-Naturally, this will be different for everyone but I still thought I’d share some of the things I use frequently and recommend you include on your Mexico packing list.
+Naturally, this will be different for everyone, but I still thought I’d share some of the things I use frequently and recommend that you include on your Mexico packing list.
 I pretty much never leave home without the following items:

 - Travel Towel – I like traveling with a microfiber towel because it’s super compact and quick to dry.
 It makes a great beach towel, and I’ve even used it as a pillow when it’s folded into its little pouch!

 - Water Bottle – Tap water in Mexico isn’t safe to drink, but buying bottled water while you travel is terrible for the environment and an annoying extra expense.
 This Lifestraw bottle can filter tap water, rendering it safe to drink, thus saving you from buying water each day.
 Alternatively, take a regular bottle and top it up at your hostel or Airbnb each day.